luapower/sqlpp/sqlpp.md

 its purpose is to give SQL more power, unlike ORMs which take away even the one it has.
 So definitely not for OOP-heads.
-If you like SQL though, sqlpp will help you make dynamic queries, generate update queries for you from structored data, extract database schema into a structured format and even generate DDL SQL from [schema] diffs so you can automate your migrations.
+If you like SQL though, sqlpp will help you make dynamic queries, generate update queries for you from structured data, extract database schema into a structured format and even generate DDL SQL from [schema] diffs so you can automate your migrations.